 Profits are the payments and rewards for entrepreneurial efforts.

 Factor Prices in the Free Market

 Without government interference, prices of labor and land are determined by the supply and demand of these factors of production.
 If the demand for land increases, then the price of land increases, and vice versa.
 If the demand for a particular type of labor increases, then the price of this labor (the wage) increases, and vice versa.
 The graph below illustrates that in this example market, the equilibrium wage rate in the market occurs at a value of $7.
 Just like the equilibrium price of a regular product, the equilibrium wage rate occurs at the intersection of the demand and the supply curve.

 An increase in the demand for labor is illustrated by a rightward shift of the demand curve (see also Unit 2).
 This increases the equilibrium market wage.
 Conversely, a decrease in the demand for labor (a leftward shift of the curve) lowers the equilibrium wage.
 If we were to increase the supply of labor (a rightward shift of the supply curve), the wage rate would decrease, and vice versa.
-Famous athletes and television celebrities earn high wages because the demand for their services (labor) is very high, and the supply is limited.
+Famous athletes and other celebrities earn high wages because the demand for their services (labor) is very high, and the supply is low.